USGS Water Science Centers are located in each state.

 The U.S. Geological Survey (USGS), National Weather Service, and the South Dakota Department of Transportation have cooperated on compiling a chronology of flood events in the Black Hills area that have occurred since 1877.
 The Black Hills area of western South Dakota has a history of damaging flash floods that have resulted primarily from exceptionally strong rain-producing thunderstorms, such as the 1972 flood that claimed the lives of 238 people and the more recent 2007 flood in the Hermosa area.
 Many other notable floods have occurred in the Black Hills area since settlement of the Black Hills in the late 1800s.
 These notable floods include the 1883 flood in Deadwood, the 1907 flood in the Piedmont area, the 1924 flood in the Belle Fourche area, and the 1937 flood in the Hot Springs area.
 The project Web site provides the chronology of flood events that are documented in some way since 1877 in newspapers, books, photographs, and technical reports.

 The purpose of the flood compilation is to provide documentation and a context for the frequency and relative magnitude of historical large floods in the Black Hills area.
-The improved knowledge of flooding in the Black Hills area will be used to aid in the application of paleoflood survey techniques that is being performed by the USGS in cooperation with the South Dakota Department of Transportation.
+The improved knowledge of flooding in the Black Hills area was used to aid in the application of paleoflood survey techniques that was being performed by the USGS in cooperation with the South Dakota Department of Transportation.

 Water Alert - Receive daily or hourly updates about current conditions in rivers, lakes and groundwater when they match conditions of concern.